alekdavis/PostmanUtilities/README.md

 utils.test.positive(pm, null, 200);
 ```

-And a negative test coul be as simple as:
+And a negative test could be as simple as:

 ```JavaScript
 utils.test.negative(pm, null, 400, "BadRequest");